 It's required to integrate your App Service with VNET to utilize NAT Gateway, so visit your NAT Gateway and choose "Subnets" menu from left side.
 Choose a subnet which your will enable VNet Integration for your App Service in later.

 Visit your App Service and enable VNet Integration by choosing a subnet which you have already associated NAT Gateway.

 Next, it's also required to route all your outbound traffic to your VNET, so visit your App Service and choose configuration menu from left side.
 Put WEBSITE_VNET_ROUTE_ALL = 1 like below.
 Refer to Integrate your app with an Azure virtual network for the detail.

-App Service offers useful feature as Kudu not only development usage.
-Visit your App Service and open Kudu on it.
-Run curl command and you can confirm returned IP is same with Public IP on your NAT Gateway.
+App Service offers Kudu.
+Kudu is a very useful feature especially development scenarios.
+Open Kudo on your App Service and run commands as follow to check that returned IP is same with Public IP on your NAT Gateway.